 Talent adding elution buffer to well.

 Talent putting the plate on magnetic stand.

+Reuse shot: Re-use shot 4.6.1.

 Clear solution in well.
 TEXT: 1 – 5 minutes

 Transfer 8.5 microliters of the supernatant to a new well on the same plate [1] and add 8.5 microliters of Elute-Primer-Fragment High mix to each well containing a sample.
 Pipette up and down 10 times to mix thoroughly [2], seal the plate, and incubate it for 8 minutes in a thermocycler pre-heated to 94 C [3].